Advantages of lodging a complaint

 First, if your complaint is substantiated, then the police officers involved in the incident can be disciplined and even charged with criminal offences.
-Your complaint A document that sets out what a person wants to happen to their money and other property after they die. be included on the police officer’s professional file, which is taken into account if that police officer is considered for a promotion.
+Your complaint will be included on the police officer’s professional file, which is taken into account if that police officer is considered for a promotion.

 Second, documents produced as a result of your complaint (e.g. interviews with the police officer) may assist a future criminal or civil case.

-In some instances, IBAC may prosecute the police officers involved in the incident.
+In some instances, the Independent Broad-based Anti-corruption Commission (IBAC) may prosecute the police officers involved in the incident.
 There have been several recent examples of IBAC doing this.
 Be aware that IBAC can investigate and prosecute a matter even when a complaint has not been directly lodged with them.
 For example, IBAC may become aware of a matter through the media and chose to investigate it.

 Difficulties of lodging a complaint

 There can be drawbacks to lodging a complaint about a police officer.
 For some complainants, it can be a confronting and dissatisfying experience.
 Your complaint will most likely be investigated by another police officer.
 Making statements to the police officer who is investigating your complaint can be stressful.
 In rural areas and some suburbs, it can be uncomfortable and intimidating to be in close proximity to the police officer(s) you are complaining about.